 Average Costs of Having a Baby in the US with Insurance

-- Health Care, Birth, Annual and One-Time PurchasesCost
+Health Care, Birth, Annual and One-Time Purchases

 Cost of Fertility Services

+The cost of fertility services can make having a baby even more expensive.
 Approximately 10 to 15% of heterosexual couples experience infertility, defined as the inability to get pregnant after trying for one year.
-Infertility may be caused by factors affecting either male or female partners, including sperm quality or motility, hormonal factors, ovulation issues or structural problems with the woman’s uterus or fallopian tubes.
+Factors like sperm quality or motility, hormonal factors, ovulation issues or structural problems with the uterus or fallopian tubes may cause infertility.
 Same-sex couples or single individuals who want to have children may also use fertility services to achieve a pregnancy.

 There are three main types of treatments for infertility, each with different typical price tags: